FMInference/FlexiGen/README.md

 FlexGen is a high-throughput generation engine for running large language models with limited GPU memory (e.g., a 16GB T4 GPU or a 24GB RTX3090 gaming card!).
 FlexGen allows **high-throughput** generation by IO-efficient offloading, compression and **large effective batch sizes**.

 ## Recent Changes (It is getting better thanks to you🙏)
 We are glad the public has been really excited about FlexGen.
-However, our work (repo&paper) is still under preparation and not ready for public release / announcement yet.
+However, our work is still under preparation and not ready for public release / announcement yet.
 Thanks to early feedback about this project, we realized that early versions of this README and our paper were a bit unclear about the purpose of FlexGen.
 **This is a preliminary effort to lower the resource requirements of LLMs, but it also has a lot of limitations and does not aim to replace use cases when sufficient resources are available.**
 Our primary contributions are increasing throughput on single GPU instances - by effectively increasing the batch size.